ParthTrilokchandani/ReconScout/README.md

   ╚═╝  ╚═╝╚══════╝ ╚═════╝ ╚═════╝ ╚═╝  ╚═══╝╚══════╝ ╚═════╝ ╚═════╝  ╚═════╝    ╚═╝
 ```

-> ⚠ **DISCLAIMER: This tool is for AUTHORIZED security testing and educational purposes ONLY.**
+<p align="center"> ⚠ <b>DISCLAIMER: This tool is for AUTHORIZED security testing and educational purposes ONLY.</b>
-> Unauthorized scanning of systems you do not own or have explicit written permission to test is
+ Unauthorized scanning of systems you do not own or have explicit written permission to test is
-> illegal.
-Always obtain written authorization before conducting any reconnaissance.
+ illegal.
+Always obtain written authorization before conducting any reconnaissance. </p>

 ---

-## Overview

-ReconScout is a professional-grade, modular Python reconnaissance framework designed for
-penetration testers, security engineers, and red team operators.
-Inspired by Nmap,
-Recon-ng, and Amass — built as a clean, extensible single-tool replacement.

 **Zero required dependencies** — works out of the box with Python 3.8+ stdlib.
 Optional packages unlock enhanced capabilities.